OUTPERFORM the S&P 500 -- over any period of 6 years or longer.

 This website is about HELPING YOU successfully invest in only U.S. Dividend Growth stocks.

 We provide a “BUY List” for when you want to invest, a “HOLD (don’t sell) List” for you to do a "once-a-year check-in" on your portfolio, and “Simple Rules” with calculator: “Cash to Invest AND WHEN to Invest”.

 OR: Use us as a “robo-analyst” site for Do-It-Yourself investors – This process is usually easier to accomplish at a fractional-share brokerage.
 We suggest the following: www.fidelity.com, or www.m1finance.com; and for accounts larger than $20,000 consider www.folioinvesting.com.
 IMPORTANT: Know the maintenance costs for low activity accounts at the brokerage you use.
-Our BUY List recommendation involves investing equal dollar amounts in a diversified portfolio (of at least of 20 companies), which has stocks we've recommended, or those of OF YOUR CHOOSING from our Complete BUY List (of approx. 100+ stocks), which is segregated by the ten major sectors of the economy and ranked (in Col. B within each group) by our proprietary short-term performance "ST Perf Indicator" (see Home>ST Perf Indicator).
+Our BUY List recommendation involves investing equal dollar amounts in a diversified portfolio (of at least of 20 companies), which has stocks we've recommended, or those of OF YOUR CHOOSING from our Complete BUY List (of approx. 100+ stocks).
+Our BUY List is grouped by the ten major sectors of the economy and ranked (in Col. B within each group) by our proprietary short-term performance "ST Perf Indicator" (see Home>ST Perf Indicator).
 Our BUY List also includes a "ticker" order index.

 FOR CONFIRMATION OF HOW OUR RECOMMENDATIONS HAVE PERFORMED see: Home>Independent substantiation of our performance.